xphyr/synology-csi/README.md

         https: true
         username: <username>
         password: <password>
+        clientsubnetoverride: "subnet in CIDR notation"
       ```
     The `clients` field can contain more than one Synology NAS.
 Seperate them with a prefix `-`.

+    > **NOTE:** `clientsubnetoverride` allows the use of a dedicated network for NFS traffic on your k8s nodes.
+If you have a dedicated network for storage access on your nodes, you will need to add a subnet definition here.
+The configuration should be in CIDR notation eg. "172.16.20.0/24".
+If you do not have a dedicated Storage network, you do NOT need to set this option.

 2. Create the secret using the following command (usually done by deploy.sh):
     ```!